Larsen15o9/Bitcoin/Troubleshooting.md

 ### Error #102 Excavator.exe is missing.
 Most likely your Antivirus (AV) or Microsoft Defender has deleted it.
 Make sure to add exception for following files:
-* excavator.exe
+* excavator.exe,
-* NiceHashQuickMiner.exe
+* NiceHashQuickMiner.exe and
-* nhqmservice.exe
 * xmrig.exe

 ### Warning #103 Your PC does not have enough Virtual Memory set.